You don't need to keep chasing that one perfect strategy...

 Noise gets between you and the money.
 It’s a random process, and it’s unlikely to repeat itself exactly the same way.
 If you fit your model to the noise, you’ll end up with a random model.
 Unless you enjoy paying for your broker’s 12oz rib-eye steak, this isn’t something you should ever trade.

 So what’s the overarching lesson from all this?

 Well, in-sample data is only useful in the following ways:

 Given the topic of this post, you’ll notice something missing from that list: measuring the performance of a trading strategy.

-Any estimate of performance you derive from an in-sample test is plagued with overfitting bias and is likely to be an optimistic estimate – unless your entire development process is watertight…but that’s a story for another time.
+Any estimate of performance you derive from an in-sample test is plagued with overfitting and similar backtesting bias and is likely to be an optimistic estimate – unless your entire development process is watertight…but that’s a story for another time.

 The solution to overfitting bias is adopting a sensible approach to the markets and strategy development.
 This includes: